-This is the third in a series of posts about leading women in the power, environmental science, advocacy, policy, and business sectors.
+This is the fifth in a series of posts about leading women in the power, environmental science, advocacy, policy, and business sectors.
 To see previous installments, please use the ‘Search’ field in the left sidebar to search for ‘Women in Power.’

 Working out the specifics of how to restructure incentives for public utilities may not be the trendiest aspect of the clean energy future, but it’s key to making the low-carbon economy reality one day.